 There’s a reason Hollywood never made a happy-go-lucky musical called “Grillin’ in the Rain.”
 It’s because cooking in bad weather sucks.
-Even Fred Astaire would call bullshit on standing underneath a golf umbrella while he turned kababs.
+Even Fred Astaire would call bullshit on standing underneath a golf umbrella while he turned kababs on the grill.
 But the Philips Smokeless Infrared Indoor Grill dispenses with having to leave your house just to make your kids a hot dog.

 Nobody is replacing the charcoal in your outdoor Weber, but even a purist can admit that conventional grills take forever to get hot.
-This die-cast aluminum appliance preheats in only 6 minutes.
+The die-case aluminum Philips Indoor Grill preheats in only 6 minutes.
 There, you’ve just saved 34 minutes of your kids whining about how hungry they are.
 It also has a warm setting, just in case your food is ready before you are.
 It’s even dishwasher safe — which is great because you and the wire grill brush are no longer on speaking terms.